Fortunio (novel)

-Fortunio is a novel by the French writer Théophile Gautier, first published under the name L'Eldorado and serialized in the newspaper Le Figaro from May 28 to July 14, 1837.
-It was compiled and published in a book under the name of Fortunio in 1838.
-It deals with Orientalist themes, and satirizes wealth, worldliness, and idleness.
-It has been characterized as absurdist, eccentric, and Decadent, and is a Romantic fantasy.
-Gautier considered the novel to be "his last expression of a 'doctrine'" concerning artistic creation.
+Fortunio is a novel by the French writer Théophile Gautier, first published under the name L'Eldorado, ou Fortunio and serialised in the newspaper Le Figaro from 28 May 28 to 14 July 1837.
+It was compiled and published as a book with the title Fortunio in 1838.
+It deals with Orientalist themes, and satirises wealth, worldliness, and idleness.
+It has been characterised as absurdist, eccentric, and Decadent, and is a Romantic fantasy.
+Gautier considered the novel to be "his last expression of a 'doctrine' " concerning artistic creation.

 Plot summary

 The novel opens with a dinner party, which has been referred to as an "orgy" by some critics.
 The reader is introduced to George, the host, as well as the women Musidora, Arabella, Phoebe, and Cynthia.
 The mysterious Fortunio was invited, but is nowhere to be seen, and gossip abounds.
 Musidora's interest is piqued, and she makes a bet with George that she will get Fortunio to fall in love with her within six weeks.
 Fortunio finally arrives, and ignores her the entire night.
 Musidora steals his purse and takes it home in despair.

 Musidora's servants, Jacinthe and Jack, as well as her white cat, are introduced as she struggles to get the purse open.
 She loses faith in the bet and falls in love with Fortunio in short order, but upon opening the purse finds a letter she cannot read and a strange needle.
 She decides to hunt down someone who can read the letter, and goes with Arabella to the houses of renowned professors of language.
 They are unsuccessful, and eventually track down an Indian man on the street who translates it as part of a poem.

 Upon her return home, she receives a letter from Fortunio informing her that she may keep the purse, and warning her that the needle is poisoned.
 She is angered that her theft has not produced an emotional reaction, and loses the will to live.
 A visit from George prompts her to go looking for Fortunio in the city, but to no avail.
 She returns, loses the will to live again, and plans to commit suicide by needle shortly before noon.
 She tests the poison on her white cat, and finds that it is a graceful death.
 A few minutes before noon, she receives another letter from Fortunio, summoning her to his home.
 She happily goes.
-Jack and Jacinthe find the cat shortly after, and worry about the consequences for letting it die.
+Jack and Jacinthe find the cat shortly after, and worry about the consequences of letting it die.